 Synonym-based tools like QuillBot can introduce phrasing that sounds unnatural to readers, which increases bounce rates.
 They can also inadvertently replace your target keywords with synonyms that have different search intent.
 LLM-based rewriters understand context well enough to keep important terms while improving the surrounding prose.

 One feature that is particularly valuable for SEO workflows is automated quality scoring.
-Metric37 runs every rewrite through an eval gate that scores the output for naturalness.
+Metric37 runs every rewrite through a quality scoring step that scores the output for naturalness.
 If the score is too low, it retries automatically.

 For SEO teams producing dozens of articles per week, this eliminates the need to manually review every piece for AI-sounding patterns.
 You get consistent quality without constant oversight.
 The human score (0-100) also gives you a concrete metric to track — if your content scores above 80, it is genuinely difficult to distinguish from human-written text.